-Since 2008, Chris started his blog primarily to write about his journey traveling the world, but it has evolved into a place where he shares original ideas and thinking.
+Since 2008, Chris started his blog primarily to write about his journey travelling the world, but it has evolved into a place where he shares original ideas and thinking.

 How to Start a Personal Blog

-Now that you’ve known what a personal website is and examples, the next question is how much does it cost to start a personal blog?
-And how can you become a personal blogger?
+Now that you’ve known what a personal website is and examples, the next question is how much it costs to start a personal blog.

 On average, it costs between $20 to $150 to create a personal blog today.
 It depends on the hosting features and theme you choose.

-But don’t worry, I will give you a breakdown and analysis of the tools you need to create your blog.
-And how you can become a personal blogger…so, let’s dive into the actual process.
+But don’t worry; I will give you a breakdown and analysis of the tools you need to create your blog.
+And how you can become a personal blogger…so, let’s dive into the process.

 Choose a Blog Topic

-There is no big deal in choosing your blog topic, you can write about things that interest you.
-You don’t have to go too technical trying to come up with a perfect blog niche.
+Choosing your blog topic is no big deal; you can write about interesting things.
+You don’t have to go too technical to create a perfect blog niche.

-If you have many ideas going on in your head, you can write a list containing all the ideas.
+If you have many ideas in your head, you can write a list containing all the ideas.
 Then go through the list to see which one makes sense most.

-From your list, narrow it down to 3 to 5 topics you’re comfortable talking about.
+From your list, narrow it down to 3 to 5 topics you’re comfortable discussing.
 You don’t have to know everything about your topic to start a personal website.